learn-academy-2022-alpha/week-2-assessment-scalisema/interview-questions.md

   Your answer: Methods are functions that "live" inside of objects, while functions can be found outside of objects.

   Researched answer: A method is a piece of code that is called by a name that is associated with an object.
-In most respects it is identical to a function except for two key differences:
-  Fistly a method is implicitly passed the object on which it was called.
+In most respects it is identical to a function except for two key differences: First a method is implicitly passed the object on which it was called.
 Secondly A method is able to operate on data that is contained within the class.

 5. What is object destructuring?